tystar86/python_exercises/Tasks/math.md

 ```

 #32.
->Write a Python program to print a complex number and its real and imaginary parts.
+>Write a function to print a complex number and its real and imaginary parts.

 **Expected Output :**
 ```